-The Company does not have a separate HSE Committee, but HSE is of the upmost importance to the business and an HSE report is presented and discussed in detail at every Board meeting.
-The Chief Operating Officer attends the Board meeting to present his report.
+The Company does not have a separate HSE Committee, however, Kaat Van Hecke is responsible for the Board's oversight of the HSSE function.
+HSE is of the upmost importance to the business and an HSE report is presented and discussed in detail at every scheduled Board meeting.